 Schools in District

-In 1999, with the sponsorship of University of Central Missouri, Hogan became a tuition-free public charter high school.
+In 1999 Hogan became a tuition-free public charter high school.
 Hogan added a middle school in 2011 and an elementary in 2013.
 Currently, Hogan serves approximately 1,100 K-12 students.
-More than 80 percent of our students attend college.
 Each year, scholarships for Hogan seniors surpass $1 million.
-Hogan's basketball, football, track and wrestling teams consistently compete in post-season playoffs.
-The Hogan Ram's won the 2011 Basketball State Championship.
-Students can expect Hogan to provide high, unwavering expectations; college-prep curriculum with strict graduation requirements; free tutoring offered in partnership with Rockhurst University and University of Missouri - Kansas City; college counseling that helps identify and select the best colleges that fit their needs; and aggressive exposure to college recruiters through an annual college fair, campus visits and 1:1 meetings.
+Hogan's basketball, football, and track teams consistently compete in post-season playoffs.
+Most recently, the Hogan Ram's won the 2018 Boys Basketball State Championship.

 Ready to see what steps you should take to become a teacher?
 Use our tool to create your personalized roadmap!